RoadkillUK/Motor-on-a-Roller-Blind-for-ESPHOME/README.md

 # Motor-on-a-Roller-Blind-for-ESPHOME
 ## ESPHome controlled blinds.
-### This setup has changed to 2 files, copy them both to /config/esphome/, edit and compile the testblind.yaml

 This setup uses a Robotdyne ESP8266 Wifi D1 Mini and a 28BYJ-48 stepper motor + ULN2003 driver board.